The final battles of the 2022 US Open are taking shape, and the women’s US Open quarterfinals odds are out prior to the opening serve of the day.

 It’s been an exhilarating tournament so far, with favorites like Rafael Nadal and Naomi Osaka sent home while rising stars like Coco Gauff and Nick Kyrgios are dominating their matches.

-With the women’s four quarterfinal matchups scheduled for today and tomorrow, we’ve got all the odds, matchups, and stats across the top NY online sportsbooks.
+With the women’s four quarterfinal matchups scheduled for today and tomorrow, we’ve got all the odds, matchups, and stats across the top NY sports betting outlets.
 Here’s how the final eight are stacking up.

 US Open Women’s Odds to Win the Championship